elyssak10/INST_consolidation_project1/README.md

-The user will be prompted to guess a letter that might be in that word if incorrect: it will let them know and prompt them to try again if correct: it will congratulate them
+The user will be prompted to guess a letter that might be in that word if incorrect: it will let them know and prompt them to try again if correct: it will tell the user how many times the letter appears in the word
+* but will not tell them WHERE

-After three incorrect guesses the code will not allow the user to guess again.. instead it will inform them of what the correct word was
+If the user guesses the correct final word, the code will congratulate them Otherwise after three incorrect guesses the code will not allow the user to guess again.. instead it will inform them of what the correct word was

 * right now the code does not keep track of the letters guessed